aniketjain12/Project-Pre-Trained-Image-Classifier-to-Identify-Dog-Breeds/README.md

 To install these dependencies with pip, you can issue pip3 install -r requirements.txt.

-*** Note: Use command "python check_images.py" in terminal after installing requirements.txt fill for running project. ***
+***Note: Use command "python check_images.py" in terminal after installing requirements.txt fill to run the project.***